 A study in the journal PLOS ONE reported that a staggering 49% of women studied suffered incontinence or pain a full year postpartum.
 Another study, published in the British Journal of Obstetrics and Gynaecology, reported that many women have pain with sex 18 months after delivery.
-Some mothers report moderate to severe pain, burning or stinging with simple day-to-day tasks; others experience changes in appearance of the genitals.
-Any of the above symptoms indicate that the muscles, nerves or connective tissues at the reproductive organs have been injured and that adhesions have likely formed.
+Some mothers report moderate to severe pain, burning or stinging with simple day-to-day tasks; others experience changes in the appearance of the genitals.
+Any of the above symptoms indicate that the muscles, nerves, or connective tissues at the reproductive organs have been injured and that adhesions have likely formed.

 How can these problems be treated?

 While pain-relieving medications can deaden all feeling in the area and desensitizing gels can numb the area, these solutions are not what many women (or their partners) want.
 Physicians generally suggest avoiding surgery to treat adhesions whenever possible, due to the re-occurrence of adhesions — sometimes worse than before — as the body heals from surgery.
 Many of our patients have found that non-surgical physical therapy involving specially developed massage techniques can deform or detach adhesions.
 In doing so, it frees nerves and organs from the adhesive bonds that form after childbirth, increasing function and decreasing or eliminating pain.
 The Clear Passage Approach® and Wurn Technique® are unique in this regard.